 User Demographics

-Self-reported age and gender extraction: Reddit users commonly self-report demographics in posts (e.g., "I'm 23F", "(25F)", "26 year old woman").
+Self-reported age, gender, and location extraction: Reddit users commonly self-report demographics in posts (e.g., "I'm 23F", "(25F)", "26 year old woman").
 The system scans the first 500 characters of each post through 7 ordered regex patterns (most specific first): 1.
 "I'm 23F" / "I am 23F", 2. "(23F)" / "[23F]", 3.
 "23F here", 4.
 "23 year old female/woman/man", 5.
 "I'm a 23 year old" (age only), 6.
 "I'm female" / "I'm a woman" (gender only), 7.
 "I'm 23 years old" (age only).
 A third-person filter skips matches preceded by "my girlfriend", "my partner", etc. within 30 characters.
 Age range: 13–65.
 Gender maps to female/male/null.
+Location: Separate regex patterns detect US (state names, "the US/USA", state abbreviations) vs. non-US (country names, nationalities, "my GP/NHS") from first-person statements.
+Coverage is lower than age/gender since most posts don't mention location.
 Posts only (not comments).
 Limitation: Non-binary genders map to null.

 Age × Contraceptive Heatmap